Kbz-8/Kbz-8/README.md

 ### Hi there 👋
 I'm kbz_8.
-I'm a game/gameEngine developer, main dev of Akel Engine.
+I'm a bald game/gameEngine developer, main dev of Akel Engine.
 I program mainly in C/C++ and GLSL(and NZSL) with the Vulkan API.
 You can find more information about me [here](https://portfolio.kbz8.me).

 ## Working